Harshchourasiya/resume_frontend/README.md

 ## Technologies

-- Node : 14
-- Express : 4
-- Mongodb : 4.8
+- React : 18.2
-- Mongoose : 6
+- Material UI : 5.10

 ## Setup

+1. You first need to setup backend before you start working on frontend *(I know it is a bit annoying but I will try to publish backend test API on server soon but right now You have to setup backend on your System).* You can see the How to setup backend from [here](https://github.com/Harshchourasiya/Resume_backend/blob/main/Readme.md#setup).
-1. Create a Clone of this Project in your system.
+2. You need to Clone this project in your System with ```git clone https://github.com/Harshchourasiya/resume_frontend.git```.
-2. Open Project on your IDE.
-3. Run Mongodb server by command ```mongod```
-4. Run command ```npm install```
-5. Run command ```npm run test``` (For Testing)
+3. Enter ```cd resume_frontend``` command.
-6. Run command ```npm run start```
+4. Enter ```npm start``` command.
-7. The API starts running in ```localhost:3001```
+5. Website start running in ```localhost:3000```.

-## Understand The Codebase

-In this section We will discuss some important thing about codebase that might help you.

-- **helper folder**: Like it's name this folder consists of helper files that will reduce our work like send mail, respones and crypto.

-- **test folder**: Like it's name this folder consists of test files that will test our API every time you run ```npm run test``` command.

-- **index.js file**: You can get the idea of the API from this file.
-You can read the comment of every api request like what data it should have in its body and What data it will return.
-(I will create a documentation of the API later).

-## Don't Like Backend
+## Don't Like FrontEnd

-If you don't like or don't know backend then you can contribute on its frontend part as well from here.
+If you don't like or don't know frontend then you can contribute on its backend part as well from [here](https://github.com/Harshchourasiya/Resume_backend).

 ## Special Thanks for Contributors